cutsea110/cargo-anatomy/README.md

 ```

 Any arguments after the image name are forwarded to `cargo-anatomy`.
 The image
-contains only the compiled binary and uses a minimal `scratch` base.
+includes the Rust toolchain so `cargo metadata` works and is based on Alpine
+Linux.